 - Maxima (up to 500lbs / 35.5 stone)

 - Portable (up to 325lbs / 23 stone)

-You can also rent out a variety of accessories: sun shade, rear basket, cup holder, and a cane/crutch holder.
-As well as the motorised scooters, they also rent out oxygen tanks, manual wheelchairs, and strollers (pushchairs).
+You can also rent out a variety of accessories: sunshade, rear basket, cup holder, and a cane/crutch holder.
+As well as the motorized scooters, they also rent out oxygen tanks, manual wheelchairs, and strollers (pushchairs).